light-and-ray/awesome-alternative-uis-for-comfyui/README.md

-# Alternative UIs for ComfyUI
+# Awesome Alternative UIs for ComfyUI

 Here is a collection of alternative UI that use ComfyUI backend for image generation.
 The order doesn't matter.
 Don't hesitate to open an issue or pr if you want to add something